handleryouth/handleryouth/README.md

 ## Tech

-I often use these tech when doing some project
+I often use these techs when doing some project

 - [ReactJS]
 - [NextJS]